material-components/material-components-ios/components/Cards/README.md

 ### Cards Classes

-#### Card
+#### MDCCard

-MDCCard provides a simple class for developers to subclass and create custom cards with ink, shadows, corner radius and stroke matching the Material spec.
+`MDCCard` subclasses `UIControl` and provides a simple class for developers to subclass and create custom cards with ink, shadows, corner radius, and stroke matching the Material spec.

+`MDCCard` utilizes the `highlighted` property that is built-in in `UIControl` and the `UIControlState` to move between states.

-#### CardCell
+#### MDCCardCollectionCell

-MDCCardCollectionCell provices a simple collection view cell for developers to utilize in their collections with ink, shadows, corner radius, and stroke matching the Material spec.
+`MDCCardCollectionCell` subclasses `UICollectionViewCell` and provides a simple collection view cell for developers to utilize in their collections with ink, shadows, corner radius, and stroke matching the Material spec.

+`MDCCardCollectionCell` utilizes the `selected` property that is built-in in `UICollectionViewCell` and has its own `MDCCardCellState` to keep track of the current state it is in.

 ## Installation